kaorahi/lizgoban/README.md

 * Show start-up log when engine is down.
 * Improve thumbnails (delay, color, etc.).
 * Fix blur in HiDPI display.
+* Experimentally support saving/loading analyses in SGF.
+(See the above section.)

 Incompatibilities: